ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/zero-decimals-with-resurs-bank-in-woocommerce.md

 add_filter( 'woocommerce_price_trim_zeros', '__return_true' );
 ```

-With this code, 49.00 will be displayed as 49.
-This applies regardless of the currency.
-However, in currencies where
-smaller decimal values are significant—such as JPY (Japanese Yen) or IDR (Indonesian Rupiah), which use large numerical
+This ensures that 49.00 appears as 49.
+However, some currencies (e.g., JPY, IDR) use large numerical values, making
-values—even small rounding differences can have a noticeable impact.
-Similarly, when comparing EUR with SEK, small
+small rounding differences significant.
+When comparing EUR to SEK, minor decimal shifts in EUR can result in larger
-decimal changes in EUR can translate into more significant rounding differences in SEK due to currency exchange rates.
+rounding differences due to exchange rates.
-If your store only has whole-number prices and displays prices including VAT, then only the VAT will appear with two
-decimal places.
-This ensures accurate price and VAT calculations while eliminating unnecessary decimal points.

 ## Example plugin implementation